Miso Is The Missing Ingredient In Your Tuna Noodle Casseroles

 What miso to use

 Ok, so miso makes a great add-in to tun casserole.
 But what type works best?
 After all, there are several varieties to choose from, each with a different flavor profile and level of intensity.
 A darker variety, such as red miso, might be too intense for this dish, as it is very salty and complex thanks to its longer fermenting time.
 Red miso works best for adding to marinades and stews rather than for the creamy casserole.
-For the tuna dish, it's probably best to stick with either white or yellow miso.
+For the tuna dish, it's best to stick with either white or yellow miso.

-If you're a little miso-shy, adding white might be your best bet.
+If you're a little miso-shy, adding white might be a smart bet.
 White miso is the least intense of all the varieties, and has a much more subtle flavor profile.
 It can have a bit of a sweet taste, which can help complement the creaminess of the dish, while also adding a touch of umami.
 If you're hoping for more of an intense punch of flavor, you can always add in yellow miso, which sits somewhere in between white and red in terms of intensity.
 Yellow has a sharper taste than white miso, which can add punch to your hot dish, while also bringing the same savory flavor as the lighter version.
 It does have more of a sour taste, so if you're looking for a strictly creamy casserole, you might want to opt for white.